How to Acid Wash Your Pool—In Eight Easy Steps

 Have a Disposal Plan—Before You Begin

 Before you start, know where all that acidic water is going to go.
-Even if the acid water has been neutralized, it can still be harmful to plants and animals.
+During acid washing, dirty water and a foamy puddle can accumulate at the bottom of the pool, both of which need to be properly neutralized and disposed of to prevent staining, surface damage, or environmental harm.
+After the acid wash, make sure to remove any remaining water from the pool to avoid potential damage.
+Even if the acid water has been neutralized with a solution, it can still be harmful to plants and animals.
 In this case, it’s best to check with your local water authority, as every city and municipality has its own restrictions for this process.

 Final Words of Warning